bblodget/J1_ArtyS7_Bringup/doc/j1_arch_flags.md

 ## Architecture Configuration

-Architecture flags are set using the `.arch_flag` directive:
+Architecture flags are set using the `.arch_flag` directive, which requires named constants for both the flag name and value:

 ```verilog
 // Configure memory access pattern